Huiyao Guan

 In parallel to acting as the narrator, my mother performs one of my ‘childlike’ ideas involving progressing towards each other from our current, geographically distant locations: Jiangmen in China and London in the United Kingdom.
 Consequently, the film unfolds as an open-ended walk shown in a series of intercuts of the clips from our two separate outings, merged with previously recorded footage invoking critical moments of reflection on my practice.

-Non-fiction Script (The Film), video
+Non-fiction Script (The Film)

 Film by Huiyao Guan